ivirshup/anndata-paper/paper.md

 ## The on disk representation

-An `AnnData` object captures a unit of the data analysis workflow that groups original and derived data together.
+An `AnnData` object captures a unit of the data analysis workflow that groups prior and derived data together.
 Providing a persistent and standard on disk format for this unit relieves the pain of working with many competing formats for each individual element and aids reproducibility.
-This is particularly needed as even pandas `DataFrames` have no canonical persistent data storage format, yet, which only starts to get addressed by an improved Parquet interface.
-Also the R ecosystem has not yet arrived at a fully satisfactory solution, and many tools still serialize in-memory objects to disk.
-This is problematic since it prohibits reading data by another tool and is highly non-persisent, meaning, it may become inaccessible even after software updates.

-If one chooses to use standard formats to represent all elements of a dataset, a set of standards has to be chosen.
-`AnnData` has chosen the self-describing hierarchical data formats HDF5 [@collette14] and zarr [@zarr] for this purpose (\autoref{fig:ecosystem}), which are compatible with many programming environments.
+This is particularly needed as even pandas `DataFrames` have no canonical persistent data storage format. `AnnData` has chosen the self-describing hierarchical data formats HDF5 [@collette14] and zarr [@zarr] for this purpose (\autoref{fig:ecosystem}), which are compatible with many programming environments.

 ![**AnnData provides common conventions for data handling for an ecosystem of tools.**
 `AnnData` objects can be created from a number of formats, including common delimited text files, or domain-specific formats like `loom` files or `CellRanger` outputs.